Improving wellbeing outcomes for Pacific families

 This micro-credential is delivered as a hybrid course with a combination of online and on-campus contact hours.
 Contact hours include face-to-face time, lectures, group work, and one-on-one work with facilitators.
 The course is delivered over 15 weeks comprising of weekly modules where you cover the following:

-Week 7: Mid Semester Break
+Mid Semester Break (Two Weeks)

-Week 15-16: Study Break
+Week 13-15: Study Break

 Course Benefits

-Students who complete this micro-credential will be able to:
+Learners who complete this micro-credential will be able to:

 - Explain how the cultural and historical context of Pacific families in New Zealand has shaped Pacific wellbeing outcomes and impacted Aotearoa New Zealand’s overall wellbeing outcomes today.

-- Describe the models of care used to improve wellbeing and social outcomes in the Pacific Whānau Ora programme.
+- Describe the models of care used to improve social and wellbeing outcomes with Pacific communities in Aotearoa.

 - Evaluate family stories as knowledge sources of wellbeing and social impact.

-- Critically reflect on relational positionalities and how to implement the Pacific Whānau Ora model.
+- Critically reflect on relational positionalities in the workplace and community settings.

 Frequently Asked Questions